 Criteria JORC Code explanation Commentary Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Collar locations for TCDD001, TCDD002, TCDD003 and TCDD004 are included in Table 1 in the body of the announcemnt Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Collar locations for TCDD001, TCDD002, TCDD003 and TCDD004 are included in Table 1 in the body of the announcement.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 All cobalt results from hole TCDD001 above 500 ppm (0.05%) cut-off were reported in ASX announcement 11th July 2018.
 The cobalt mineralisation is directly related to the presence of semi-massive pyrite veining.
 All the remaining samples from hole TCDD001 are below 205 ppm (0.02%) cobalt and average 66ppm (0.007%) cobalt.
-Cobalt and copper results for holes Tcdd002 and TCDD003 were reported in ASX announcement 6th September 2018 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Cobalt and copper results for holes TCDD002 and TCDD003 were reported in ASX announcement 6th September 2018 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All relevant exploration data is discussed in the text.
-Please refer to the Company's Prospectus (ASX release 12/02/2018), geophysics exploration update (ASX release 23/03/2018 and 6/04/2018), drilling program updates (ASX releases 27/04/2018, 4/06/2018 11/7/2018, 20/7/2018, 6/9/2018, 11/10/2018 and 12/11/2018) for additional background information on previous exploration activities at Thomas Creek
+Please refer to the Company's Prospectus (ASX release 12/02/2018), geophysics exploration update (ASX release 23/03/2018 and 6/04/2018), drilling program updates (ASX releases 27/04/2018, 4/06/2018 11/7/2018, 20/7/2018, 6/9/2018, 11/10/2018, 12/11/2018, 20/11/2018 and 21/12/18) for additional background information on previous exploration activities at Thomas Creek

-Criteria JORC Code explanation Commentary Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scal step-out drilling). · Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Criteria JORC Code explanation Commentary Further work The nature and scale of planned further work (eg te for lateral extensions or depth extensions or large-s step-out drilling).
+Diagrams clearly highlighting the areas of possible extensions, including the main geological geophysical surveys at Thomas Creek, potentially followed up by further diamond drilling. interpretations and future drilling areas, provided th his information is not commercially sensitive.